AntoineOrsoni/pyats-devnet-se-hour/2_multi_os/README.md

 ## 2. Get structured show command output for multiple OS (XE and XR)

-In the third exercice, we will connect on multiple devices of the same testbed.
+In the third exercise, we will connect on multiple devices of the same testbed.
 They are running different OS (XE and XR).
 We will see that we can get the same structured output with the same line of code.

 ### Output example

 ```
 -----------------------------------
--- Connected on device: csr1000v-1 --
+-- Connected on device: Cat8000V --
 -----------------------------------
 Loopback333 -- 3.3.3.3
 Loopback99 -- 99.99.99.99